RishithaPatel1816/COA/RISCV.md

 - Simple instructions.
 - Expects software to write complicated programs using simple ones.
 - There are 32 general purpose registers starting from x0 to x31
+- Some are caller saved and some are callee saved (we will discuss about this later).

 ## APPLICATION BINARY INTERFACE (ABI)
-- It will have readable names like sp(stack pointer) or ra(return address) makes code more readable.
+- It will have readable names like sp(stack pointer) or ra(return address) makes code more readable instead of using x1 for return address,x2 for stack pointer and s0 for framepointer.
 - It is like set of rules.It will standardize naming convention allows different compilers and assemblers to interact without any problem.
 - It will also tell how functions recieve parameters , return values and tells about caller and calle saved things.
 - Caller : It calls other functions.
+- Caller saved registers have to save the details in register before calling any function.
 - Calle  : It is the function that is being called.
+- Where as in callee saved function the details are saved by function that is called and retrieved again by that function only.Ex : stack pointer, frame pointer ,saved registers (s0-s6)

 ## Program Counter
 - It will point to the next instruction that needs to be implemented.
 - It usually increases by 4 bytes(i.e 32 bits which is sizwe of 1 instruction.
-- In RISC-V 2 byte also poosible (compressed instructions)
+- In RISC-V 2 byte also possible (compressed instructions)

 ```assembly
 add x1, x2, x3 #x1=x2+x3